Center for Big Data in Finance (BIGFI)

 - PhD Scholarships: Each year BIGFI invites applications for PhD scholarships with a special focus on big data in finance.
 Calls are published early in the year with a deadline at the end of February.

-- Research Student Assistants: BIGFI also hires student assistants to support research activities.
-Positions are aimed at students with strong analytical skills and interest in finance and data.
-[Link: Read more in related news item]
+- Research Student Assistants: BIGFI also employs student assistants to support its research activities.
+These positions are intended for students with strong analytical skills and an interest in finance and data.
+There are currently no vacant positions.

 Contact & find us